Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

-We first consider tissue strain after it has reached the mechanical equilibrium after the time $T_e$ and calculate the discrete angular Fourier spectrum $\tilde{U}^{ss}_{ij}(r,m)$, where and $r = |\bm{r}|$ is distance from the center of ablation and $m$ is the angular mode index, see Methods.
-We find the strongest signal in the second and the fourth mode of the pure shear strain components, see Fig.~\ref{fig:ablation} (C.\textit{i}) and SI Fig.~2 (B.\textit{ii}), which correspond to $\cos(2\varphi)$ and $\cos(4\varphi)$ angular Fourier modes.
-In the isotropic strain component we find the strongest signal in zeroth and second mode, see SI Fig.~2 (B.\textit{i}), which correspond to the constant and $\cos(2\varphi)$ angular Fourier modes.
-We then quantified the radial dependence of the second angular mode and we find that its magnitude decays as $r^{-2}$, as shown in Fig.~\ref{fig:ablation} (C.\textit{ii}).
-These results reminded us of the far field of Eshelby propagators in two-dimensional linear elastic sheets \cite{Eshelby1957,Nicolas2018,Moriel2020} and we next tested whether linear elastic theory can indeed quantitatively account for our measurements.
+We first consider tissue strain after it has reached the mechanical equilibrium after the time $T_e$ and calculate the discrete angular Fourier spectrum $\tilde{U}^{ss}_{ij}(r,m)$, where $r = |\bm{r}|$ is the distance from the center of ablation and $m$ is the angular mode index, see Methods.
+We find the strongest signal in the second and the fourth mode of the pure shear strain components, see Fig.~\ref{fig:ablation} (C.\textit{i}) and SI Fig.~3 (B.\textit{ii}), which correspond to $\cos(2\varphi)$ and $\cos(4\varphi)$ angular Fourier modes.
+In the isotropic strain component, we find the strongest signal in the zeroth and second mode, see SI Fig.~3 (B.\textit{i}), which correspond to the constant and $\cos(2\varphi)$ angular Fourier modes.
+We then quantify the radial dependence of the second angular mode and we find that its radial profile is consistent with $r^{-2}$, as shown in Fig.~\ref{fig:ablation} (C.\textit{ii}).
+These results reminded us of the far field of Eshelby propagators in two-dimensional linear elastic sheets \cite{Eshelby1957,Nicolas2018,Moriel2020}, and we next tested whether the linear elastic theory can indeed quantitatively account for our measurements.

-We briefly present linear elastic theory of a sheet in which a point force dipole has been inserted.
+We briefly present the linear elastic theory of a sheet in which a point force dipole has been inserted.
 A force dipole is represented by a tensor $D_{ij}$ that can be decomposed into isotropic and traceless-symmetric contributions $D_{ij}= D_0\delta_{ij} + \tilde{D}_{ij}$ \footnote{We consider only force dipoles that do not exert a net torque.}.
 Inserting a force dipole in an elastic sheet induces a strain field that is determined by the force balance equation

 where $\sigma_{ij}$ is the stress tensor in the elastic sheet, which can be decomposed into pressure $P$ and shear stress $\tilde{\sigma}$: $\sigma_{ij}= -P\delta_{ij} + \tilde{\sigma}_{ij}$.
 The resulting strain field can be written as